 A luxury train gliding past lush green landscapes peppered with charming coastal towns that make up Spain’s Green Coast.
 The relatively unknown Costa Verde Express offers passengers an unparalleled experience through one of the most enigmatic parts of the country.

 When the offer came in to join a trip on the Costa Verde Express, it took me about half a second to respond “When do we leave?”, my brain immediately brimming with pictures of the Grand Tour of bygone eras before I even hit “send” on the email.
+Aside from the Al Andalus in southern Spain, this is by far the most epic train journey I have ever taken!

 This six-day slow-train journey sashays across northern Spain; kicking off in Santiago de Compostella, hugging the rugged coastline of Galicia, Asturias, and Cantabria, before lilting its way to the final stop, Bilbao.